hellgrenj/Rumpel/readme.md

 ### examples
 Demo application: [artlab](https://github.com/hellgrenj/artlab)
-*a demo of Docker, Kubernetes and Skaffold where Rumpel is used for recording a contract as well as mocking a dependency.*
+*a demo of Docker, Kubernetes and Skaffold where Rumpel is used to record a contract and mock a dependency.*

 ### Rumpel can do **3** things:
  1. **Record a contract** (i.e turning your implicit contract into an explicit one).